Grid diagrams and Heegaard Floer invariants

 \begin{proof}[Proof of Theorem~\ref{thm:Three}] The algorithm to compute $\HFm$ of an integral surgery on a link $\orL$ goes as follows.
 First, choose a sparse grid diagram $G$ for $\orL$ (for example, by taking the sparse double of an ordinary grid diagram, as in Figure~\ref{fig:sparse}).
 Then, choose any formal complex structure on $G$, construct the complex $\C^-(G, \Lambda, \ux, \cx)$, and take its homology.

 Let us explain why this algorithm is finite and gives the desired answer.
 Observe that $\CE^*(G)$ is finite in each degree, and the number $k$ of destabilization points is bounded above by $n-q$, so the direct sum $\oplus_{k \geq 1} \CE^{1-k}(G; k)$ is a finite set.
 Further, we know that a formal complex structure exists, because it could be induced by some almost complex structure $J$.
 Thus, we can find a formal complex structure $\cx$ on $G$ by a brute force approach: go over all the (necessarily finite) sequences $ \cx = (c_1=c_1^{\snail}, c_2, c_3, \dots) \in \oplus_{k \geq 1} \CE^{1-k}(G; k)$, and pick the first one that satisfies Equation~\eqref{eq:master}.
 Then, by Theorem~\ref{thm:esparse} and Lemma~\ref{lemma:1k} we know that all possible $\cx$'s are homotopic.
-Lemma~\ref{lemma:xx}, together with Theorem~\ref{thm:Surgery}, tells us that the homology of $\C^-(G, \Lambda, \ux, \cx)$ is indeed the right answer (after dividing out the factor corresponding to the homology of a torus).
+Lemma~\ref{lemma:xx}, together with Theorem~\ref{thm:Surgery}, tells us that the homology of $\C^-(G, \Lambda, \ux, \cx)$ is indeed the right answer.

 (We could alternately take a somewhat more efficient, step-by-step approach to finding $\cx$: start with $c_1=c_1^{\snail}$ and inductively find each $c_k$ for $k \ge 2$.
 Since Formula~\eqref{eq:ck-cycle} represents a cycle, the obstruction to extending a partial formal complex structure to the next step vanishes.)